SIGN UP TO HEAR MORE FROM

 (If you require the content of this event tailored to your organisation or have more than 6 people to train it might be better for you to host a private event.
 Please get in touch to discuss this).

 Applying a value to a watch can be necessary for many reasons.
 It may be a replacement value at the new retail level or a replacement from the secondary market.
 It may be a value to sell or a value for probate or family division.
-For each of these situations, it is crucial to understand which market you should be comparing to and the exact nature of your watch.

-This two day course will enable more competitive reserve setting for auction without being unrealistic, and prevent overlending against watches, facilitating better buying decisions.
+This two day course will enable more competitive reserve setting for auction without being unrealistic, and prevent over-lending against watches, facilitating better buying decisions.

 Next course dates:

-Tuesday 16th & Wednesday 17th September 2025, London
+Tuesday 20th & Wednesday 21st January 2026, London

 (If you require the content of this event tailored to your organisation or have more than 6 people to train it might be better for you to host a private event.
 Please get in touch to discuss this).